The Vermont Statutes Online

 Seventeenth.— To license inn-keepers and victualers, peddlers, itinerant vendors, and auctioneers, and license and suppress pool and billiard tables, bowling alleys, skating rinks, and other places of amusement.

-Eighteenth.- To regulate the length and width of sidewalks, and the construction thereof, and protect the same.
+Eighteenth.— To regulate the length and width of sidewalks, and the construction of sidewalks, and protect the same.

-Nineteenth.- To prohibit and punish willful injury to trees planted for shade, ornament, convenience, or use, public or private, and to prevent and punish trespass or willful injuries to or upon public buildings, squares, commons, cemeteries, or other property within said Village.
-And said corporation may establish, alter, or repeal other bylaws and ordinances which it may deem necessary for the well-being of said Village, and for the proper regulation of the officers thereof, not repugnant to the laws of the State.
+Nineteenth.— To prohibit and punish willful injury to trees planted for shade, ornament, convenience, or use, public or private, and to prevent and punish trespass or willful injuries to or upon public buildings, squares, commons, cemeteries, or other property within the Village.
+And the Village may establish, alter, or repeal other bylaws and ordinances that it may deem necessary for the well-being of the Village, and for the proper regulation of the officers of the Village, not repugnant to the laws of the State.
 (Amended 2023, No. 6, § 302, eff.
 July 1, 2023.)